 Life at the Tahoe Center

 The Corpsmembers’ day starts promptly at 5:45 a.m. when breakfast is served and Corpsmembers have the opportunity to pack lunches.
 Roll call takes place every morning at 7:00 a.m., during which Corpsmembers are briefed on the upcoming day’s events.
 Crews depart the center around 7:30 a.m.
 The work day ends at 5:30 p.m., at which time dinner is served.

 The Corpsmember Advisory Board (CAB) meets weekly with the entire Corpsmember population in a community meeting.
 The purpose of community meetings are to provide general center information, voice questions and concerns, discuss upcoming events and activities, elect new officials, go over policy and procedure changes, and various other agenda topics.
 The CAB members serve as the voice of the Corpsmember community and meet with staff to ensure active communication.

-Tahoe Corpsmembers are required to participate in local community volunteerism.
+Tahoe Corpsmembers are encouraged to participate in local community volunteerism.
 The Corpsmember Development Staff works with local community organizations and schedules volunteer events.
 Many of these volunteer hours are done on the weekends (Friday through Sunday), when Corpsmembers can choose to participate in a plethora of recreation, education, and volunteer events, or can act independently and have some free time to themselves.
 The weekend meal schedule is a bit different from weekday events.
 Corpsmembers are served brunch at 10 a.m. and dinner at 4 p.m.
 Family members are welcome to visit after work and on the weekends with advance approval from the District Director.